 Both sides are designed with copper-infused memory foam comfort layers; the softer side also includes a layer of cushioning convoluted polyfoam.
 These materials offer close conforming and good spinal alignment, which in turn minimizes pressure points to a significant extent.
 The copper infusion also improves blood flow and circulation throughout the sleeper’s body.

 Motion isolation is another key strength; the sleep surface absorbs and reduces motion transfer very well.
 The mattress is also virtually silent when bearing weight, making it a good option for couples who awaken easily due to noise.
 Additionally, the mattress is lightweight even by memory foam standards; most owners should have little trouble flipping the mattress to adjust the firmness.

 Layla Mattress purchasers in the contiguous U.S. qualify for free shipping.
 The bed is backed by a 120-night sleep trial and a lifetime warranty, both of which are longer than average.

 The comfort system features layers of gel memory foam and standard memory foam, as well as an organic cotton foam-quilted cover for added cushioning.
-These materials provide good support to the hips and other sensitive areas, hugging the body closely for better spinal alignment.
 The high-density polyfoam support core also helps the bed maintain an even surface.
 The mattress provides excellent motion isolation and is virtually silent, as well.